SyncfusionExamples/filemanager-ibm-cos-node-file-provider/README.md

 ## File Manager AjaxSettings

-To access the basic actions such as Read, Delete, Copy, Move, Rename, Search, and Get Details of File Manager using IBM Cloud Object Storage file service, map the following code snippet in the AjaxSettings property of File Manager.
+To access the basic actions such as Read, Delete, Copy, Move, Rename, Search, and Get Details of File Manager using IBM Cloud Object Storage file provider, map the following code snippet in the AjaxSettings property of File Manager.

 Here, the `hostUrl` will be your locally hosted port number.